junxit/us-congress-bills-116/metadata.md

 - 2019-02-25 — Mrs. Lee (NV) moved to suspend the rules and pass the bill.
 - 2019-02-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 19 (Roll no. 89). (text: CR H2060-2061)
 - 2019-02-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 19 (Roll no. 89).(text: CR H2060-2061)
+- 2019-02-26 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.